tomcant/sudoku-solver/README.md

 # Sudoku Solver

 A solver for the classic Sudoku game written in C++.
-Uses a depth first brute force approach, nothing clever going on here...
+Uses a brute force approach, nothing clever going on here.

 ## Compile and Run